-- (1) providing for the effective operation, maintenance, upgrading and development of the National Grid development of, and upgrades to, the electricity transmission network and requiring, as far as reasonably practicable, its integration with land use, - (2) considering the requirements of and constraints associated with the functional and operational needs of the National Grid in its management, - (4) enabling the reasonable operation, maintenance and minor upgrade requirements of established National Grid assets, and - (5) minimising the adverse effects of the National Grid on urban amenity, and avoiding adverse effects on town centres, areas of high amenity or recreational value and existing sensitive activities, - (6) in rural areas, seeking to avoid adverse effects in areas of high natural character and areas of high recreation value and amenity, and, where this is not practicable, applying EIT-INF-P13(2)(a)(iv), and - (7) in addition to clause (6), apply EIT-INF-P13 where relevant.
+- (1) providing for the effective operation, maintenance, upgrading and development of the National Grid development of, and upgrades to, the electricity transmission network1689 and requiring, as far as reasonably1690 practicable, its integration with land use, - (2) considering the requirements of and constraints associated with the functional and operational needs of the National Grid1691 electricity transmission network in its management, - (3) providing for the efficient and effective development, operation, maintenance, and upgrading of the National Grid, - (4) enabling the reasonable operation, maintenance and minor upgrade requirements of established National Grid1692 electricity transmission assets, and - (5) minimising the adverse effects of the National Grid1693electricity transmission network on urban amenity, and avoiding adverse effects on town centres, areas of high amenity or recreational value and existing sensitive activities. - (6) in rural areas, seek to avoid adverse effects in areas of high natural character and areas of high recreation value and amenity, and, where this is not practicable, apply EIT-INF-P13(2)(a)(iv), and - (7) in addition to clause (6), apply EIT-INF-P13 where relevant.